The project to promote support for people with neurodevelopmental disorders

 Social issues to be addressed

-(*1) What are developmental disorders?
+(*1) What are neurodevelopmental disorders?

 (*2) Source: Estimated by the Japan Research Institute based on the Japan Student Services Organization's "Survey on the Actual Situation Regarding Support for Students with Disabilities at Universities, Junior Colleges, and Colleges of Technology in FY2022 (Reiwa 4) - Results Report," the Ministry of Internal Affairs and Communications' "Reiwa 4 Information and Communications White Paper," and the Ministry of Education, Culture, Sports, Science and Technology's "Survey Results on Children and Students Who Require Special Educational Support Enrolled in Regular Classes (Reiwa 4)"